 The most obvious one is that for movies and TV shows you can say "Hey Google, play Rick and Morty on Netflix" or "Hey Google, watch Rick and Morty on [big TV]".
 So you can specify the streaming app and/or the name you've given to the TV or Chromecast.

-For TV shows, you can't specify an episode or even a series yet but with Netflix it will pick up where your last session ended, for the CW meanwhile it will jump to the last aired episode.
+You can't specify an episode or even a series yet (even when playing from your Google Play library), but with Netflix it will pick up where your last session ended, for the CW meanwhile it will jump to the last aired episode.

 "Hey Google, next episode" - Also works with previous episode.
 Note: you don't need to keep specifying the TV name once you've done it in the first voice command which is nice.